-The JBL Quantum ONE are decent for wired gaming.
+The JBL Quantum ONE are good for wired gaming.
 They’re decently comfortable and quite customizable thanks to support from the dedicated JBL Quantum Engine app.
 The QuantumSphere 360 head-tracking feature is a compelling addition if you’re looking for a little more immersion.
 They should also be compatible with most setups thanks to the inclusion of both 1/8" TRRS and USB-A to USB-C cables.
-Lastly, their microphone makes your voice sound full-bodied and mostly clear of any background noise.
+Lastly, their microphone makes your voice sound full-bodied.

-The JBL Quantum ONE are a good choice for phone calls.
-Their detachable boom microphone makes your voice sound full-bodied and clear while also doing an impressive job of keeping it isolated from ambient noise.
+The JBL Quantum ONE are a decent choice for phone calls.
+Their detachable boom microphone makes your voice sound full-bodied and clear while also doing an decent job of keeping it isolated from ambient noise.
 On the downside, they lack any sort of onboard call controls.

 The JBL Quantum ONE look like gaming headphones.
 They’re a bit larger than the similarly-styled JBL Quantum 800, with bulkier ear cups and a wider, better-padded headband.
 Their ear cups are made of a less glossy plastic than the 800, which means that fingerprints will show a little less.
 They also feature an RGB lighting scheme focused around the ear cups and chrome-finish logo that can be customized in their dedicated companion software.
 All told, they'll stand out in any casual setting.